Collaborative Institutional Training Initiative (CITI) Protection of Human Subjects (PHS) Training

 The CITI PHS course provides researchers with the historical background in human subject protection protections, ethics, and current regulations.

 Who must complete this training?

-All individuals engaged in research at UMB must take this CITI PHS course prior to submitting a protocol.
-Based on which is more aligned with the type of research they are engaged in, all must complete either:
+All individuals engaged in research at UMB must pass the CITI PHS course through their UMB affiliation prior to submitting a protocol.
+There are two options available: